Was this helpful?

 If you’re looking for an easy way to keep your Samsung TV secure while allowing guests access, look no further than guest mode.

-The guest mode can be used to define which connections have access to your Samsung TV, and you can turn it on and off with ease.
+The guest mode can be used to define which connections have access to your Samsung TV, and you can easily turn it on and off.

 How Does It Work?

-Guest mode not only helps you control which devices connect to your Samsung TV but also what they are able to access.
-When the guest mode is enabled, any device attempting to connect will be forced to enter a password code that you define yourself.
+Guest mode helps you control which devices connect to your Samsung TV and what they can access.
+When the guest mode is enabled, any device attempting to connect will be forced to enter a password code you define.

-This feature is especially helpful when hosting family or friends who want to stream from their own devices.
-With one simple click of a button, you can turn off any connection and keep your data safe and secure.
+This feature is especially helpful when hosting family or friends who want to stream from their devices.
+With one simple button click, you can turn off any connection and keep your data safe and secure.

 What Can I Do With It?